 Request for Special Meeting of the Owners

 Utah law allows owners to veto certain board actions and remove board members by calling for a special meeting where a vote is conducted to veto the action or remove the board member.
 This step-by-step guide will walk you through making a request and will generate it for you to download and email.
-For more information, see Index, special meetings
+For more information, see Index, special meetings. *For subscribers only.

 Request to HOA to Keep Assistance Animal (as a Reasonable Accommodation under Fair Housing Act)